noy-sternlicht/CHIMERA-KB/README.md

 3. Run `scripts/user_study/prep_user_study_data.sh` to prepare the user study data.

 We performed the study using a streamlit-built platform.
-The code for batching the data, assigning it to users, and the annotation platform is available [here](https://github.com/noy-sternlicht/myProject/tree/main).
+The code for batching the data, assigning it to users, and the annotation platform is available in `src/user_study`.

 ## Citation